Global Christianity: The History of World Missions and the Expansion of the Church

 Introduction

-The modern missionary movement, which began in the late eighteenth century with William Carey's mission to India, transformed the global landscape of Christianity.
+The modern missionary movement, which began in the late eighteenth century with William Carey's mission to India in 1793, transformed the global landscape of Christianity.
 The nineteenth century saw an explosion of missionary activity from Europe and North America, with thousands of missionaries going to Africa, Asia, and the Pacific.
 The twentieth century witnessed the dramatic shift of Christianity's center of gravity from the Global North to the Global South, with the majority of the world's Christians now living in Africa, Asia, and Latin America.
+By 2020, approximately 1.3 billion Christians lived in the Global South compared to 860 million in the Global North—a complete reversal from the situation in 1900.

 Biblical Foundation

 The theological foundation of Christian mission is the Great Commission: "Go therefore and make disciples of all nations, baptizing them in the name of the Father and of the Son and of the Holy Spirit, teaching them to observe all that I have commanded you" (Matthew 28:19-20).
 This command, given by the risen Christ to his disciples, has been the driving force of Christian mission throughout history.
-Its scope—"all nations"—establishes the universal horizon of Christian mission, while its content—making disciples, baptizing, and teaching—defines the nature of missionary activity.
+Its scope—"all nations" (Greek: panta ta ethnē)—establishes the universal horizon of Christian mission, while its content—making disciples, baptizing, and teaching—defines the nature of missionary activity.
+The parallel commission in Acts 1:8 adds geographical specificity: "You will be my witnesses in Jerusalem and in all Judea and Samaria, and to the end of the earth."

 William Carey's An Enquiry into the Obligations of Christians to Use Means for the Conversion of the Heathens (1792) launched the modern missionary movement by arguing that the Great Commission is binding on all Christians in every age, not merely on the apostles.
-Carey's mission to India, which began in 1793, established the pattern for the modern missionary enterprise: learning the local language, translating the Bible, establishing schools and hospitals, and planting indigenous churches.
+This seemingly obvious claim was actually controversial in Carey's context, where hyper-Calvinist theology had led many to believe that God would save the elect without human missionary effort.
+Carey's mission to India, which began in 1793, established the pattern for the modern missionary enterprise: learning the local language (Carey eventually translated the Bible into Bengali, Sanskrit, and dozens of other Indian languages), translating the Bible, establishing schools and hospitals, and planting indigenous churches.

 The nineteenth century's missionary expansion was accompanied by significant theological debates about the relationship between the gospel and culture, the role of indigenous leadership, and the relationship between evangelism and social action.
 These debates, which continue to shape contemporary missiology, reflect the complexity of the missionary enterprise and the difficulty of distinguishing between the gospel and the cultural forms in which it is expressed.